hartwigmedical/actin/algo/README.md

 HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_MOST_Y_LINES | Patient has had treatment of category X according to described in 1] below and number of lines <= Y | Also see 'Notes' below
 HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_LEAST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like any %Y% and number of lines => Z | Also see 'Notes' below
 HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_MOST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like any %Y% and number of lines <= Z  | Also see 'Notes' below
+HAS_PROGRESSIVE_DISEASE_FOLLOWING_ NAME_X_TREATMENT | Prior tumor treatments > name contains X. Stop reason of any of these treatments should be PD | In case PD cannot be determined, resolve to `UNDETERMINED`
 HAS_PROGRESSIVE_DISEASE_FOLLOWING_ CATEGORY_X_TREATMENT | Patient has had treatment of category X according to described in 1] below.
 Stop reason of any of these treatments should be PD | In case PD cannot be determined, resolve to `UNDETERMINED`
 HAS_PROGRESSIVE_DISEASE_FOLLOWING_ CATEGORY_X_TREATMENT_OF_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type like any %Y%.
 Stop reason of latest treatment should be PD | In case PD cannot be determined, resolve to `UNDETERMINED`
 HAS_PROGRESSIVE_DISEASE_FOLLOWING_ AT_LEAST_X_TREATMENT_LINES | Prior tumor treatments > minimal nr of lines in case systemic = 1 => X, Stop reason of latest treatment should be PD | In case latest treatment or PD cannot be determined, resolve to `UNDETERMINED`